 Set up a simple schedule to accomplishing one new specific task each day.

-Offer accountability, check in daily with the depressed person.
+Offer accountability by checking in daily with the depressed person.

-Learn to discern the appropriate moments to interrupt faulty speech or thinking patterns and speak the truth.
+Learn to discern the appropriate moments to interrupt negative speech or thinking patterns and speak the truth.

 Reassure your suffering friend that you are in it for the duration.